MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AdminAuditLogConfig.md

 ```

 ### -UnifiedAuditLogIngestionEnabled
-This parameter is available only in the cloud-based service.
+This parameter is available or functional only in the cloud-based service.

 The UnifiedAuditLogIngestionEnabled parameter specifies whether to enable or disable the recording of user and admin activities in the Microsoft 365 audit log.
 Valid values are: